 Prime Numbers

-There's a total of 7 articles.
+There's a total of 7 notes.

 Integer Factorization

-Integer factorization is the process of decomposing a composite number into a product of smaller integers, if these integers are restricted to be prime numbers then the process is called prime factorization.
+Integer factorization is the process of decomposing a *composite* number into a product of smaller integers, if these integers are restricted to be prime numbers then the process is called **prime factorization**.
+This article covers factorization using trial division and fermat factorization through Pollard's Rho algorithm and using the sieve of eratosthenes.

 Divisor Function